 - Statin

 - ACE

-- SGLT2i, GLP1RA, DPP4

-- Sulfonylurea-consider starting insulin prior to pregnancy.
+- Vildagliptin, Empagliflozin, Dulaglutide or Sulfonylureas-consider starting insulin prior to pregnancy.

 Recommended prior to pregnancy:

 - Folic acid 5mg (not the standard 0.8mg)

 - Retinal screening within last 6 months

 - Stop smoking and alcohol

 - Weight management

 The aim for pregnancy is a healthy baby and a well mother.
 By focusing on pre pregnancy care, the whānau start the pregnancy with the best outcomes in mind.
 During pregnancy and 3 months prior to, aim to achieve normoglycemia so that the baby is conceived and develops in conditions as close to a pregnancy uncomplicated by diabetes as possible.